libktx/ktx/style/README.md

 }
 ```

-Nested style definitions - creating a `LabelStyle` and a `Color` on demand to customize `TooltipStyle`:
+Nested style definitions - creating a `LabelStyle` and a `Color` on demand to customize `TooltipStyle` (all three
+resources will be available in the skin afterwards):
 ```Kotlin
 import com.badlogic.gdx.graphics.Color
 import ktx.style.*